-Cold hardy, compact and shade tolerant, the windmill palm (Trachycarpus fortunei) is a surprisingly tough, versatile tree.
+Cold hardy, compact and shade tolerant, the windmill palm (Trachycarpus fortunei, USDA zones 7-10) is a surprisingly tough, versatile tree, so the care of a windmill palm tree is relatively easy.
 The palm grows to an average height between 20 to 40 feet, producing a lush, symmetrical crown up to 10 feet wide.
 With proper maintenance and care, the windmill palm can be grown in a wide range of growing conditions.

 Location, Location, Location

-To boost growth rate and increase health, fertilize your windmill palm with a slow-release 10-10-10 fertilizer.
-The Seminole County Extension Service recommends fertilizing palms monthly with 1/2 to 2 pounds of fertilizer per month during the growing season, with mature palms getting more fertilizer and young palms getting less.
+To boost growth rate and increase health, fertilize your windmill palm with a product labeled specifically for palms, or use a slow-release 10-10-10 fertilizer.
+Fertilize palms monthly with 1/2 to 2 pounds of fertilizer per month during the growing season, with mature palms getting more fertilizer and young palms getting less.
 Apply fertilizer around the soil under the canopy, taking care not to place fertilizer directly against the trunk.
 Follow label instructions exactly, and water well before applying to keep from burning the roots.
-Windmill palm has no serious disease or insect problems, notes Missouri Botanical Garden.

 The care of a windmill palm is relatively minimal, but occasional pruning helps keep the tree looking attractive.
 Use a sanitized pruning tool to cut out the yellow and brown leaves and the older flowers to clean up the tree.